 A local Dallas company, Texlite, Inc., was commissioned to build a sign to adorn the top of the Magnolia Building.
-Construction took an amazingly short six weeks at the company shop out near the current location of Love Field.
+Construction took an amazingly short six weeks at the company shop at the former location in the Fair Park area.
 Texlite, owned by Harold Wineburgh, was known for doing signs of all kinds, including numerous tall theater signs around the state.
 Texlite delivered the two sided sign in time for the American Petroleum Institute’s first annual meeting that was held in Dallas in November of 1934.
 The brand new sign sat on a tower that resembled an oil derrick.
 Back in the day, it also rotated atop the building.

 Motorists and airline passengers alike would look for the iconic sign as they approached the city.
 Not all viewer comments were complimentary, though.
 In the spirit of the long time rivalry between the two cities, Fort Worth publisher Amon G. Carter is said to have remarked while flying over downtown that “Everybody knows that Dallas is a ‘one horse’ town.
 I can’t see why they have to advertise it.”
 Despite its few detractors such as Carter, the famous sign endured to became a familiar, beloved North Texas landmark.